 BUT DON’T TAKE MY WORD FOR IT

-As each student and educational environment is different, we ensure you get the Vertical Development unique to your needs, your team or your individuals.
+As each student and educational environment is different, we ensure you get the Dynamic Development unique to your needs, your team or your individuals.
 Your starting point is going to be different from other establishments, not only due to your size and culture, but also on your educational direction.
 Here is what Coventry said: